 Of course, there’s no way to come up with a definitive list of the best jazz musicians of all time.
-There are, though, a selection of jazz artists who appear as regular as clockwork when we talk about those players who’ve shaped the development of the music in a big way.
+There are, though, a selection of famous jazz artists who appear whenever we talk about those players who’ve shaped the development of the music in a big way.

-For this article we’ve rounded up our pick of the jazz greats which, we hope, will give you a great starting point to discover more about this amazing style of music…
+For this article, we’ve put together a pretty comprehensive round up of 40 jazz legends which, we hope, will give you a great starting point to discover more about this amazing style of music…

 The musicians on this list are not just some of the most important players in this genre; they’ve transcended their music to become jazz icons.

-So whilst every jazz musician or fan reading this will have their own personal take on the subject (including, for many, that a list of greatest jazz artists is not even possible!) we hope you’ll agree that this list represents some inspirational music and some brilliant jazz musicians…
+So whilst every jazz musician or fan reading this will have their own personal take on the subject, we hope you’ll agree that this list represents hours of inspirational music and some of the best jazz players in history…

 After growing up in extreme poverty in New Orleans, jazz trumpeter Louis Armstrong broke down racial barriers and became a hugely famous mainstream celebrity at a time when this was unusual for African Americans.